X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Introduction

 In this paper, we now turn the analytical focus to the persistent high-energy X-ray emission that characterizes certain SNe.
-The timing of the X-ray emission is situated in between the two previously mentioned general stages: months and/or years after the initial outburst, and hundreds to thousands of years before the arrival of cosmic rays.
-Thus, the associated damage from the X-ray influx would occur as a separate phase of ionizing radiation, altering our notions of the timeline by which a SN influences a nearby planet.
+The timing of the X-ray emission is situated in between the two previously mentioned general stages: months and/or years after the initial outburst and hundreds to thousands of years before the arrival of cosmic rays.
+Thus, the associated damage from the X-ray influx would occur as a separate phase of ionizing radiation, altering our notions of the timeline by which an SN influences a nearby planet.

-Figure \ref{fig:SN Evolution} illustrates a hypothetical, but realistic timeline by which an X-ray luminous SN's radiation would interact with a nearby planet.
-The three phases from left to right: (1) the initial arrival of photons (green) in the SN outburst, (2) the X-ray phase of emission (yellow) delayed by months to years after the outburst, followed by (3) the arrival of cosmic rays (blue) with the SN remnant thousands of years later.
+Figure \ref{fig:SN Evolution} illustrates a hypothetical, but realistic, timeline by which an X-ray-luminous SN’s radiation would interact with a nearby planet (note that the timeline uses a log scale).
+The three phases from left to right are (1) the initial arrival of photons (green) in the SN outburst, (2) the X-ray phase of emission (yellow) delayed by months to years after the outburst, followed by (3) the arrival of cosmic rays (blue) with the SN remnant thousands of years later.

-The X-ray emission is thought to arise from interactions with a dense circumstellar medium (CSM) carved out during the star’s lifetime \citep{Chandra18,Dwark2019}.
-It has long been theorized \citep{Ruder74} that some SNe may have high enough X-ray emission to trigger the catalytic cycle of ozone depletion similar to that of the later cosmic rays -- albeit at different magnitudes and shorter timescales.
-And while X-ray significance has been acknowledged from the beginning, the absence of empirical X-ray observations to parameterize such discussion has correlated in their absence from discussions on planetary influence.
+The X-ray emission is thought to arise from interactions with a dense circumstellar medium (CSM) carved out during the star’s lifetime \citep{Smith2014,Chandra18,Dwark2019}.
+It has long been theorized \citep{Ruder74} that some SNe may have high-enough X-ray emission to trigger the catalytic cycle of ozone depletion similar to that of the later cosmic rays — albeit at different magnitudes and shorter timescales.
+And while X-ray significance has been acknowledged from the beginning, the absence of empirical X-ray SN observations to parameterize such discussion has correlated with their absence from discussions on planetary influence.

-In the last few decades, the field of X-ray astronomy has now come of age \citep{Wilkes22}, most notably due to innovations in telescopic sensitivity employed through \emph{Chandra}, \emph{Swift-XRT}, \emph{XMM-Newton}, and \emph{NuSTAR}.
-The combined capabilities of these telescopes have allowed us to gain a keen understanding of the X-ray evolution from all types of SNe, and these observations have served to both confirm and upend certain notions of stellar processes \citep{Wilkes22}.
+In the last few decades, the field of X-ray astronomy has come of age \citep{Wilkes22}, most notably due to innovations in telescopic sensitivity employed through Chandra, Swift-XRT, XMM-Newton, and NuSTAR.
+The combined capabilities of these telescopes have allowed us to gain a keen understanding of the X-ray evolution from all types of SNe, and these observations have served to both confirm and upend certain notions of stellar processes \citep{Dwark2014,Wilkes22}.